allesklar/tkh_admin_panel/README.md

 ## Usage

-In your controller(s):
+In your controller's relevant methods:

-    $ render layout: 'admin'

-... for whichever actions you want to use this layout
+    switch_to_admin_layout

 ## Contributing